Sudirman (singer): Music

-Some Muslim fundamentalists and leftists detested his concert performances.
-Some even threatened and distributed warning pamphlets of "something would happen" during his Universiti Kebangsaan Malaysia (UKM) Bangi concert to deter people from attending, possibly concerning about his songs were claimed to being mixed with Western influences, which would derail the Muslim faiths.
-The concert was postponed following protests from the UKM students union body, its academic staff association and the dean of the Islamic Studies faculty and six other student bodies, whose were concerning about Sudirman's "attempt to destroying the Eastern culture and Islamic holiness by performing the derailed Western style".
-This incident was captured by Zainuddin Maidin (then journalist, now former Minister of Information) in his book "The Other Side of Mahathir".
+Some Muslim fundamentalists and leftists, however, were not in favour of his concert performances.
+Some even distributed warning pamphlets that "something would happen" during his Universiti Kebangsaan Malaysia (UKM) Bangi concert to deter people from attending, possibly about concerns that his songs were claimed to be mixed with Western influences, which would derail their Muslim faiths.
+The concert was postponed following protests from the UKM students union body, its academic staff association, and the dean of the Islamic Studies faculty, as well as six other student bodies, who were concerned about Sudirman's "attempt to destroy the Eastern culture and Islamic holiness by performing the derailed Western style".
+This incident was captured by Zainuddin Maidin, who was then a journalist, now former Minister of Information, in his book "The Other Side of Mahathir".
 He narrated that the then-Prime Minister Mahathir Mohamad had called a few ministers to his residence to review the situation as the issue reflected Malaysia's position in terms of modernisation.
-The meeting led to the conclusion that the show had to be allowed to go on.
+The meeting led to the conclusion that the show had to be allowed to continue.
 Sudirman's fans turned up in force.
 He went about pleasing the crowd, crooning his hits.
 One campus resident said, "At last something alive has come here."
-The negativity surrounding the UKM incident was not long-lasting.
-Ironically, a couple of years after Sudirman's death in 1992, UKM held a Sudirman karaoke competition.
+The negativity surrounding the UKM incident did not last long, as a couple of years after his death in 1992, UKM held a Sudirman karaoke competition.

 Sudirman produced an album for his favourite nephew, Razman Azrai, under Sudirman Productions.
-Also known as Atai, he had a couple of hit songs that topped the charts in 1985.
-Atai also performed for Malaysia Day in 2014, Chow Kit Road concert 2.0 in 2016 and in SEA Games in 2017.
+Also known as Atai, his nephew had a couple of hit songs that topped the charts in 1985.
+Atai also performed for Malaysia Day in 2014, as well as the Chow Kit Road concert 2.0 in 2016 and in SEA Games in 2017.

-In April 1983, Sudirman sang a song for the late Puan Sri Saloma titled "Mama".
-When Sudirman approached her shortly before her death, Saloma expressed her disbelief with tears – that someone like Sudirman would still remember and make a song solely for her.
+In 1983, Sudirman sang a song titled "Mama", dedicated to the actress and singer Saloma.
+When he approached her shortly before her death, she expressed her disbelief with tears, that someone would still remember and make a song solely for her.